sustainability

 Principally, the “Risk Management Committee” holds meetings every half period, report contents on the response status for each risk item are assessed, important decisions are made on organization-wide risk management including climate change risks, and discussion contents are reported to the Board of Directors.

-For more information on the whole Company Group’s comprehensive risk management, see here.
+For more information on the whole Group’s comprehensive risk management, see here.

 Metrics and Targets